 Before you get started with Pi and your circles.

 You might want to brush up on knowledge of Archimedes.
 Here are some great places to use with the kids before you get going on your Pi Day math and science activities.

 - Discovering the Work of Archimedes – Learn all about Archimedes, including Pi, with this fun, fast-paced BBC Bitesize video with Dick & Dom from Absolutely Genius.

 - A Brief History of Pi (π) – Did you know that 4000 years ago Pi was originally just ‘3’?
 It created quite a bit of confusion for the ancient Babylonians.

-- Archimedes: Beyond “Eureka!” – This online course about Archimedes life and his many inventions, including his discovery of Pi.
+- Archimedes: Beyond “Eureka!” – This downloadable unit study about Archimedes life and his many inventions, including his discovery of Pi.
 It includes fun videos for the kids and a collection of science and math activities about Archimedes’ most famous inventions and accomplishments.

 Pi Day Activities